VLASH: Real-Time VLAs via Future-State-Aware Asynchronous Inference: CONCLUSION

 We present \method, a general and efficient framework for enabling asynchronous inference in Vision-Language-Action models.
 By making the policy future-state-aware through simple state rollforward, \method effectively bridges the prediction-execution gap that has hindered asynchronous control.
-Experiments on both simulated and real-world benchmarks demonstrate that \method achieves smooth, accurate, and fast-reaction control, consistently matching or surpassing the accuracy of synchronous inference while providing substantial speedups.
+Experiments on both simulated and real-world benchmarks demonstrate that \method achieves smooth, accurate, and fast-reaction control, \textbf{reducing reaction latency by up to \reactionspeedup$\times$} while \textbf{consistently matching or surpassing the accuracy of synchronous inference}.
 Moreover, we demonstrate that VLAs can perform highly dynamic tasks such as playing ping-pong rallies with humans.
 We hope these results will inspire future research toward extending VLAs to more dynamic and physically interactive domains.